department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-21-30.md

 These are platform related, but we need to make sure they are completed so we can move forward.

 - 508-defect-1 ❗ Launchblocker [SCREENREADER]: role="alert" MUST not be applied on non-urgent information #11910
-- 508-defect-1 ❗ Launchblocker [SCREENREADER]: role="alert" MUST not be used for a note #11909

 ### Logged-in homepage